1002221/Dissertation/README.md

 VCC is a program verifier developed by Microsoft Research - for relevant papers, please visit https://vcc.codeplex.com .

-I originally carried out for my MSc dissertation in 'Mathematics and Foundations of Computer Science' at the University of Oxford in 2016, where I was supervised by Ernie Cohen.
+I originally carried out for my MSc dissertation in 'Mathematics and Foundations of Computer Science' at the University of Oxford in 2016.